SimonFairbairn/VTAInAppPurchases/README.md

 		return sharedInstance;
 	}

-4) In the `init` method of this subclass, point to either a remote or local plist file.
+4) Then, for the `init` method of this subclass, point to either a remote or local plist file.

 	-(id)init {
 		if ( self = [super init] ) {